Zora Mulligan and John Jasinski will present an update on the university’s two-year transformation plan to the Board of Governors this week.

 Nominate a staff colleague by Nov.
 11

 Finally, I want to encourage you to recognize your colleagues who have done exceptional work.

 The Staff Excellence in University Service Award recognizes excellence in service to the university among staff employees.
 Through this award, the university recognizes staff who strive to do their jobs well on a daily basis, who go beyond the call of duty in a special situation, and who have contributed in a significant way to the success of the university.

-Each year, six full-time staff receive this award (which includes a one-time $1,500 award).
+Each year, up to six full-time staff receive this award (which includes a one-time $1,500 award for full-time staff).

-Currently enrolled students, employed staff, faculty or administrators are encouraged to nominate full-time staff employees for the Excellence in University Service Awards.
+Currently enrolled students, employed staff, faculty or administrators are encouraged to nominate full-time and part-time staff employees for the Excellence in University Service Awards.

 Thanks for all you do for Missouri State!